AnnyKong/swe-hacks-2019/README.md

 # swe-hacks-2019

-click on index.html and it will show up!
+click https://annykong.github.io/swe-hacks-2019/ and it will show up!